billyzkid/phamine/README.md

 	5 specs, 0 failures in 0.022s

+Or simply this output if you've initialized the ConsoleReporter with the verbose flag set to false:

+	5 specs, 0 failures in 0.022s

 To run your own tests with phamine, look at sample/SpecRunner.html and modify accordingly.
+Enjoy!

 Credits
 -------